Elizabeth Bradfield, naturalist and award-winning poet, to read at Bates College

 Bradfield has a master’s degree in poetry from the University of Alaska, Anchorage, where she lived for five years.
 She now lives on Cape Cod.

-Tags: Approaching Ice, Broadsided Press, Elizabeth Bradfield, Humanities Fund, Interpretive Work, John Tagliabue Poetry Fund, Language Arts Live, lesbian-gay-bisexual-transgender literature, LGBT literature.
+Tags: Approaching Ice, Bates Learning Associates Program, Broadsided Press, Elizabeth Bradfield, Humanities Fund, Interpretive Work, John Tagliabue Poetry Fund, Language Arts Live, learning associate, lesbian-gay-bisexual-transgender literature, LGBT literature.